 My understanding of Christ deepened from the intellectual to the spiritual gradually, as I grew up surrounded by the stories of Jesus in the Gospels.
 The Jesus who took pity on the old woman bent over by crookedness in her spine; the Jesus who called children to him and showered affection on them; the Jesus who healed the leper and set him free from life as a perpetual outcast, was the Jesus I came to know and love.
 And not love in a rosy sort of Disney kind of way, like I might have said “I love chocolate,” but a love that came from somewhere so deep I could barely recognise its source.
 A love that welled up out of a genuine, almost inexpressible gratitude for what I knew I had been given.
 For in all of those stories I saw myself.
 I was crooked and I had been made straight.
 I was diseased, and I was made whole, I was rejected, and in Jesus I knew I was found.

 I went to the sixth form ball with a guy that worked at the same supermarket as I did.
 It was the Thursday night shift, 5-9pm.
 I was a checkout operator and he was a packer, and if he was assigned to pack at my checkout he would tease me and make jokes all night.
 I’d spend the whole shift laughing, and my till was always out.
 We didn’t see each other outside of work, but when it came to finding a partner for the ball I didn’t have many options, and truth be told, I liked him.
 My mother sewed me a blue wool crepe shift dress.
 I wore it with my hair in a sort of beehive, looking like a re-incarnation of her in the sixties.
-I mostly had a good time, and my supermarket friend and I made out in the back of the taxi on the way home.
+I mostly had a good time, and my supermarket friend and I kind of made out in the back of the taxi on the way home.
 We had a running joke about living up north somewhere and having babies, but really we were the most unlikely and unsuitable couple.
 We could have been plain old friends, I suppose, if that had occurred to me.
 But I was far too insecure to figure that one out for a long time.

 The day after the ball was a Sunday, and on that Sunday evening, in a black tub filled with warm water on the stage of the school hall my church met in, I was baptised.
 There’s a photo of me in my wide tortoise-shell glasses and my uneven, ringleted fringe, with a smile beaming from my face just as I was about to be dipped under.
 I remember it clearly.
 “It was the happiest day of my life,” I said to someone a few days later.
 “I feel like I’ve been smiling all week.”
 At sixteen I was insecure and confused about a whole lot of things, but I wasn’t insecure about Jesus.
 Jesus was the most real, most dependable thing I knew, and getting baptised was a natural thing for me to do.
 It was purely symbolic, and in a sense, completely immaterial to the daily goings on of my teenaged life, but it meant the world to me.
 I was making an inner truth known externally.
 And as theologian Paul Tillich has expressed, I was participating in a symbol which pointed to something beyond itself, which, in the moment I sank under those tepid waters, drove the infinite towards the finite, and the finite towards the infinite.